 You will be notified via e-mail for each new trade.
-You can also link a phone number if you wish to receive SMS notifications.
+You can also choose to receive SMS or push notifications.

 From time to time we have issues with SMS carriers.
 Please open a support ticket and provide your number, country, and phone service provider, and we will attempt to resolve the issue.

 The statistics algorithm will automatically discount trades from users who are permanently suspended from the platform.
 This means that if you traded with a user who was later banned -- likely due to suspicion of fraudulent activity -- all feedback associated with the user, both given and received, will be nullified.

 This measure was added to prevent malicious reputation-boosting tactics by malicious users.

 When an escrow is released, it is final.
 There is no avenue for recovery as we do not hold any of your ETH at any time.
 You are dealing directly with the Ethereum blockchain, and it’s not possible to call back an Ethereum transaction.

 All account related issues are completed in your account in your dashboard.
 We will not send an email such as this.
 This is a fraudulent/phishing e-mail.
 Please report it as spam if the option is available in your mailbox, and do not click on any links.
 We will only send e-mails from the official “localethereum.com” domain name.

 If the ETH is in escrow, it will say so.
 In times of congestion, transactions may take longer, however you should never send anything without first seeing the ETH in escrow.
 You can view the status of the trade in the right hand site status bar.

 Under no circumstances is it OK to pressure another user into releasing the escrow early.
 Please open a payment dispute via the “Open Dispute” button.